KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What are the differences between freeze and seal methods?
 *	How do you determine if an object is sealed or not?
 *	How do you get enumerable key and value pairs?
-*	What is the main difference between Object.values and Object.entries method?
-*	What is the purpose of uneval?
-*	What is the difference between uneval and eval?
 *	What are javascript accessors?
 *	How do you define property on Object constructor?
 *	What is the difference between get and defineProperty?